spring-media/adsolutions-implementationReference/publisher/9monate.de.md

 ## Important notes

-- A Contentbar is on the website but it genrated no impressions.
+- A Contentbar is on the website but it is not being used.
 Please remove it.
 - For Intext Outstream and for Richmedia we just need one placement with Appnexus.
-- __IMPORTANT__ Please p,lace the "inpage" placement in the required position for InText.
+- __IMPORTANT__ Please palace the "inpage" placement in the required position for InText.
 Take care that we need the whole website wide for it.

 ## Help